awatersny/SBA_319/README.md

 # Splatoon 3 Team Organizer API
-An API that allows full CRUD on splatoon players and competitive teams.
+An API that allows for full CRUD operations on players and competitive teams of the Nintendo Switch title "Splatoon 3".
 It also lists map/mode combinations and provides images of callouts by combination.
 ## Routes
 - /api - HATEOAS Links